astropy/astropy/docs/development/docguide.rst

 High-quality, consistent documentation for astronomy code is one of the major goals of the Astropy Project.
-We encourage you to help us improve the documentation, and you don't have to be an expert on ``astropy`` to do so!
-If something in the docs doesn't make sense to you, updating the relevant section after you figure it out is a great way to contribute to Astropy and help others in the future.
+We encourage you to help us improve the documentation, and you do not have to be an expert on ``astropy`` to do so!
+If something in the docs does not make sense to you, updating the relevant section after you figure it out is a great way to contribute to Astropy and help others in the future.